 If you fancy a walk along the Hertford Union you can take the path that runs off from the towpath.
-At the crest of the bridge go through the gap in the metal fence, which separates the towpath from Stoneway Walk.
+At the crest of the bridge go through the gap in wall, which separates the towpath from Stoneway Walk.
 Turn left, walk along for a few yards and turn right down Pavers Way.
 This will take you to the towpath of the canal.
 Click on the blue Hertford Union Canal button at the top of this page and you will find details of the towpath walk down to the Lee Navigation.

 Should you decide to explore Duckett’s Cut at later date just continue over the bridge which spans the entrance.
 From here right down to Limehouse you will find yourself with plenty of open space to your left, which is the result of the adoption, over the past half century or so, of the principles of a visionary 'green space' plan produced in the Second World War, which was greatly influenced by Sir Patrick Abercrombie.
 During the war a considerable amount of open space, much of it in the East End, resulted from bombing attacks.
 This created opportunity as well as devastation.